akheron/jansson/doc/apiref.rst

    whitespace character.

    .. versionadded:: 2.1

+``JSON_USE_BIGINT``
+   This will enable the use of a big number package to be used to store large integer values, assuming a suitable big number package has been registered.
+Only those JSON integers whose values can not be stored in a :type:`json_int_t` will use the big number extension.

+``JSON_USE_BIGINT_ALWAYS``
+   This flag implies ``JSON_USE_BIGINT`` and differs by using the big number extension to store all JSON integers, even those that could have otherwise been stored in a :type:`json_int_t`.

+``JSON_USE_BIGREAL``
+   This will enable the use of a big number package to be used to store large real values, assuming a suitable big number package has been registered.
+Only those JSON reals whose values can not be accurately stored in a :type:`json_real_t`, either because their values or exponents are out of range or there would be a loss of precision (dropped significant digits), will use the big number extension.

+``JSON_USE_BIGREAL_ALWAYS``
+   This flag implies ``JSON_USE_BIGREAL`` and differs by using the big number extension to store all JSON reals, even those that could have otherwise been accurately stored in a :type:`json_real_t`.

+   .. versionadded:: 2.5

 Each function also takes an optional :type:`json_error_t` parameter that is filled with error information if decoding fails.
 It's also